-Efficacy data are available from the Phase 2b and the TPP is updated accordingly for efficacy and added safety and immunogenicity data.
-Similarly, the updated PDT contains summaries of data collected to date, including from Phase 2b.
-The PDP describes and integrates the main activities in process development leading to lot consistency, expands upon the operations of the large Phase 3 efficacy clinical study, regulatory aspects (anticipate registration) and marketing (anticipate implementation).
+Efficacy data are available from Phase 2b and the TPP is updated accordingly for efficacy and more safety and immunogenicity data.
+Similarly, the updated PDP contains summaries of data collected to date, including from Phase 2b.
+The PDP describes and integrates the main activities in process development leading to lot consistency, expands upon the operations of the large Phase 3 efficacy study, regulatory aspects (anticipating marketing authorisation) and marketing (anticipating implementation).
 It includes a revised Gantt chart and budget.
 The substantial cost of a large Phase 3 efficacy study is a particular challenge for a TB vaccine since there are limited sources and amounts of funding available.
 It is likely that a consortium-based approach will be needed in order to raise sufficient funds and the establishment and management of this consortium will need to be specifically resourced.

-As the product progresses to Phase 3, the IP situation is further analysed as needed.
-Performing a large Phase 3 efficacy study and anticipating registration and the potential market requires new business development, and a pathway to commercialisation is defined.
+As the product progresses to Phase 3, the intellectual property situation is further analysed as needed.
+Performing a large Phase 3 efficacy study and anticipating marketing authorisation and the potential market requires new business development, and a pathway to commercialisation is defined.
 It might include seeking partnership, obtaining support from principal investigators (PI) and key opinion leaders (KOL).
-The market assessments made in the previous Stages are updated in potential early adopters as first priority, in middle and late countries as second priority.
-The initial COGs, supply and demand plan are also fine-tuned.
+The market assessment and the business case are updated.
+The selection of potential early adopters as first priority, and of middle and late countries as second priority is re-evaluated.
+The initial cost of goods, supply and demand plan are also fine-tuned.

 At the end of this stage, the assays used for quality control should be validated, with final specifications, for the release of Phase 3 GMP material and of the consistency lots.

 The process must be validated at this stage.
-For validation, it is recommended to use a down-scale model, where the set-points and specified ranges are confirmed for each unit process by monitoring CQA.
-If this model cannot be used, the multiple runs performed at a larger scale must demonstrate that the product meets pre-set criteria (CQA as recorded in the BoT, QTPP) and that critical process parameters stay within the original ranges tested during preclinical development.
+For validation, it is recommended to use a down-scale model, where the set-points and specified ranges are confirmed for each unit process by monitoring the Critical Quality Attributes (CQA).
+If this model cannot be used, the multiple runs performed at a larger scale must demonstrate that the product meets pre-set criteria (CQA as recorded in the Bill of Testing, Quality Target Product Profile) and that critical process parameters stay within the original ranges tested during preclinical development.
 Otherwise, rework is required to implement a revised process, possibly besides process development and validations, running the risk of requirement for bridging clinical studies.

 The final developed process and scale are used for the manufacturing of Phase 3 material.
 It has reached a stage close to the volume required for manufacturing for the market.
 The 3-5 consecutive consistency runs performed at market scale (according to GMP guidelines) finalise the process validation work, and will also generate the vaccine product to be used for Phase 3.

-The Risk Management Plan (RMP) is drafted in collaboration with the Safety team, in preparation of Phase 3 trial.
-See ICHE2E: Guideline on Pharmacovigilance Planning
+The Risk Management Plan (RMP) is drafted in collaboration with the Clinical Safety team, in preparation of Phase 3 study.
+See ICHE2E: Guideline on Pharmacovigilance Planning.

 Phase 2b data are presented to Regulatory Authorities and WHO.
 Phase 3 design is agreed to by Regulatory Authorities.

-Phase 2b study is completed during this stage and data are available for statistical analysis.
-If data indicate protective efficacy equal to or greater than pre-set Go/ NoGo criteria, a study protocol for Phase 3 is finalised and the identified study sites are prepared for conducting the Phase 3 study.
-Epidemiological data at the potential study sites are available and utilised in site selection and to determine Phase 3 sample size.
-Phase 3 should be conducted with at least one vaccine lot produced at the intended scale for marketing and its design should consider a clinical assessment of vaccine consistency.
+The Phase 2b study is completed during this stage and data are available for statistical analysis.
+If data indicate protective efficacy equal to or greater than pre-set Go/ NoGo criteria, a study protocol for Phase 3 study is finalised and the identified study sites are prepared for conducting the Phase 3 study.
+Epidemiological data at the potential study sites are available to confirm the site selection and to determine Phase 3 sample size.
+The Phase 3 study should be conducted with at least one vaccine lot produced at the intended scale for marketing and its design should consider a clinical assessment of vaccine consistency.

-At stage G, the review of Phase 2b data confirm the profile of common reactions in terms of nature, severity and duration and indicate that there are no unexpected, less common (frequency of 0.01% to 1 %) adverse events.
+At stage G, the review of Phase 2b data confirm the profile of common reactions in terms of nature, severity and duration and indicate that there are no unexpected, less common (frequency of 0.1% to 1 %) adverse events.
 Altogether,experience from all studies indicates an acceptable safety profile in the target population.
-The active monitoring of adverse events during Phase 3 may be modified in case of occurrence of any unexpected event during the Phase 2b trial.
+The active monitoring of adverse events during Phase 3 maybe modified in case of occurrence of any unexpected event during the Phase 2b trial.

 Immunogenicity data from Phase 2b should be evaluated and be consistent with that observed in earlier studies and support continued development of the candidate vaccine.
 Biomarker samples collected during the Phase 2b study should be analysed for potential correlates of protection and/ or risk.
 These data, if available in time, should inform the development of the Phase 3 programme.
 A plan should be made for collection of further biospecimens for evaluation or discovery of biomarkers in Phase 3.
-Non-interference studies, if needed, should have been conducted during Phase 2b and no clinical or immunological interference demonstrated.
+Non-interference studies with concomitantly administered vaccines, if needed, should have been conducted during Phase 2b and no clinical or immunological interference demonstrated.